 Figure 8.5.6-1 illustrates an MSGin5G message segmentation recovery procedure.
-The procedure is applicable to Application-to-Point messages, Point-to-Application messages, Point-to-Point message and Group messages.
+The procedure is applicable to Application-to-Point messages, Point-to-Application messages, Point-to-Point message, Topic messages and Group messages.

-Pre-conditions:
+The procedure applies when:

+The Message receiver is an MSGin5G UE, and the Message sender is the MSGin5G Server, and when

+The Message receiver is the MSGin5G Server, and the Message sender is an MSGin5G UE.

+Pre-condition:

-1. The Message sender has delivered segmented messages to Message receiver.
+1. The Message sender has delivered segmented messages to Message receiver with one or more missing segments.